daddyDOT/samp-weapon-config/README.md

 All players are given infinite health and set to the same team.
 Damage is counted by the script whenever `OnPlayer(Give/Take)Damage` is called.
 The real `GetPlayerHealth` is **never** read by the include file.

-The players healthbars are modified by editing SA-MP packets, so they are very responsive.
+The players healthbars are modified by editing open.mp packets, so they are very responsive.

-The death animations are applied as "forcesync" and even the facing angle is force synced (with SKY or Pawn.RakNet).
+The death animations are applied as "forcesync" and even the facing angle is force synced (with Pawn.RakNet).
 This allows perfect animations even for laggy/paused players.

-The *real* `OnPlayerDeath` is never called from the SA-MP server (only in some rare cases).
+The *real* `OnPlayerDeath` is never called from the open.mp server (only in some rare cases).
 A player never actually dies in their game - they just see a death animation applied and get respawned.

-Many SA-MP functions are hooked to provide new values (such as `GetPlayerState`, `(Get/Set)Player(Health/Armour)`, `GetPlayerTeam`).
+Many open.mp functions are hooked to provide new values (such as `GetPlayerState`, `(Get/Set)Player(Health/Armour)`, `GetPlayerTeam`).

 ## Caveats